juju/docs/src/en/developer-terms.md

 description: |
     This is a longer description which
     potentially contains multiple lines.
-terms: ["lorem-ipsum"]
+terms: ["my-group/my-terms"]
 ```

 The `terms` key can include multiple terms to be required.
 It can also require
-specific versions of a term, i.e., `lorem-ipsum/2` would reference the second
+specific versions of a term, i.e., `my-group/my-terms/2` would reference the
-version of the `lorem-ipsum` term.
-Omitting the version will require the latest
+second version of the `my-group/my-terms` term.
+Omitting the version will
-version.
+require the latest version.

 ## Listing terms